NilofurNisha/Banking-Insurance/README.md

  - Run the scripts
 ## Local Installation
 **Install the requirements:**
-$ pip install -r Requirements.txt
+$ pip install -r requirements.txt

 **Make sure you have the following installed:**
 - Hadoop